Arkansas Court of Appeals | Arkansas Democrat Gazette

 JUDGE WAYMOND M. BROWN

-CR-23-179.
-Joe Bonee v.
-State of Arkansas, from Benton County Circuit Court.
+CV-23-359.
+Jennifer Alexander v.
+Arkansas Department of Human Services and Minor Child, from Clark County Circuit Court.
 Affirmed.
-Wood and Murphy, JJ., agree.
+Virden and Gruber, JJ., agree.

 JUDGE STEPHANIE POTTER BARRETT